 We had no idea how large this website would get, God in His wisdom prevented us from knowing that or we might never have started it! :- ) This website www.austin-sparks.net now contains an online library of messages by T. Austin-Sparks and is available in several languages.
 Although the website takes a lot of my time, it has not felt like “work” at all because the messages are so full of the Life and Light of God that they are a delight to work with!
-In the “Other Authors” section of Unveiling you will find some messages from some authors who featured in Mr Austin-Sparks’ magazine, “A Witness and A Testimony”.
+In the “Other Authors” section of Unveiling you will find a few messages from some authors who featured in Mr Austin-Sparks’ magazine, “A Witness and A Testimony”.

 When I was 40, something else happened that could only be God.
 We moved to the USA for a term of four years.
 When God had called us out of the church 9 years before this, we had also felt that He was calling us out of our country of New Zealand, to go wherever He said.
 The place we felt He was calling us to go to was the USA.
 We felt ready to go straight away, so we proceeded to “help God” make it happen and got our passports up to date.
 Then God clearly told us to wait.
 We had no idea why, and thought He must mean next year… We didn’t know that it would be 9 years later, and it was best that we didn’t know the wait would be that long!
 Like anything with God, trusting Him is the best policy.
 The way He got us there was far beyond anything we could have imagined: we were sent as diplomats to the New Zealand Embassy in Washington DC.
 Arranging of visas, travel, accounts, housing etc. was all taken care of for us; we lived in accommodation rented for us in the name of the Queen of England, while we were living for the King of all kings!
 Even the job in the Embassy itself was a small miracle, as the job was a new position.
 Mike was selected out of hundreds of applicants.